Please note that some of the links are affiliate links and I will earn a commission if you purchase through those links.

 - Salt – used to enhance all of the flavors.

-How to make gluten-free sugar cookies
+How to make these gluten-free sugar cookies

 - Mix up the dry ingredients – Almond flour, baking powder, and salt.